OligoScan: Measuring minerals and heavy metals at the cellular level

-The OligoScan uses spectrophotometry to measure the actual levels of vitamins, minerals, and toxic metals in your tissue, more accurately than a standard blood test.
+The OligoScan uses spectrophotometry to measure actual values of vitamins, minerals, and toxic metals in your tissue, more accurately than a standard blood test.

 The OligoScan is an advanced measurement method based on spectrophotometry that provides direct insight into the levels of essential minerals, vitamins, and toxic metals at the cellular and tissue level.
-This is a significant difference from standard blood or urine tests, which only measure values in the blood.
+This is a significant difference compared to standard blood or urine tests, which only measure values in the blood.

-Normal blood values do not guarantee that minerals and vitamins are actually being absorbed into the cell.
+Normal blood levels do not guarantee that minerals and vitamins are actually being absorbed into the cells.
 Take vitamin D as an example.
-It can be present in high levels in the blood, but it must bind to the vitamin D receptor (VDR) of nearly all cells to exert its active effect within the cell.
+It can be present in high levels in the blood, but it must bind to the vitamin D receptor (VDR) of nearly all cells to perform its active function within the cell.
 The body often regulates blood levels at the expense of tissue stores.
 The OligoScan measures what is actually present in your cells.

 OligoScan primarily measures what is present in your cells.
 For a reliable measurement, it is important to know your blood type.
 The measurement takes this into account.

-The OligoScan measures primarily intracellularly, meaning at the cellular level.
+The OligoScan measures primarily intracellularly, meaning it measures at the cellular level.
 This scan is reproducible.
-If you measure again after 5 days, the results are virtually identical.
+If you measure again after 5 days, the results are almost identical.
 The body needs recovery time.
 We usually perform a follow-up Oligoscan after a period of 4 months.

 How does the OligoScan work?